MirrorNetworking/Mirror/doc/index.md

 MirrorNG has nearly all of the components and features from UNet, making networking easy, concise and maintainable, whether you're starting from scratch or converting an existing project.

-Built to support games of any scale, from LAN party games to dedicated high-volume authoritative servers running hundreds of players, MirrorNG is the core networking solution for [uMMORPG](https://assetstore.unity.com/packages/templates/systems/ummorpg-51212), [uSurvival](https://assetstore.unity.com/packages/templates/systems/usurvival-95015), [Cubica](https://www.cubica.net/), and [more](https://mirror-networking.com/showcase/)!
+Built to support games of any scale, from LAN party games to dedicated high-volume authoritative servers running hundreds of players, MirrorNG is the core networking solution for [Cubica](https://www.cubica.net/), and [more](Articles/General/Showcase.md)!

-uMMORPG was possible with \<6000 lines of code.
-We needed a networking library that allows us to launch our games, period!
 -   **Full Source included** for debugging convenience
 -   Several working examples included
 -   Active [Discord](https://discord.gg/2BvnM4R) for prompt support
 -   **Requires Unity 2018.4 LTS and Runtime .Net 4.x (default in Unity 2019) and .Net 2.0 Compatibility is recommended**
 -   Alpha / Beta Unity versions cannot be supported

-**List Server**

-We've developed a [List Server](https://mirror-networking.com/list-server/) where game servers can register and clients can connect to find those servers to play on them.

 **Key Features & Components:**
 -   [Transports](Articles/Transports/index.md) are interchangeable components
--   Additive Scene handling
+-   [NetworkSceneManager](Articles/Components/NetworkSceneManager.md) to load normal and additive network scenes.
 -   Single and separated Unity projects supported
 -   [Network Authenticators](Articles/Components/Authenticators/index.md) to manage access to your game
 -   [Network Discovery](Articles/Components/NetworkDiscovery.md) to easily connect LAN players to a LAN Server or Host